thepwrtank18/Digital-Database-Torrenter/README.md

 2. **Downloading missing files without re-downloading whole torrent**: If somehow some files are missing try to re-download torrent (just by re-running the cell).
 Fastresume will check files.

-For more questions check [existing issues](https://github.com/spireon-ex10/Torrent-To-Google-Drive-Downloader-v2/issues) or [open a new one](https://github.com/spireon-ex10/Torrent-To-Google-Drive-Downloader-v2/issues/new)